kagisearch/kagi-docs/docs/orion/support-and-community/troubleshooting/bug-reporting.md

 2. **Image/Video**.
 It is always helpful to upload images/videos.
 Our site will allow dragging and dropping files as you write.

+3. **Provide process logs**.
+If you are experiencing glitches, freezes or beachballs, you can include process logs from within Activity Monitor.
+Select the main Orion process (look for the Orion icon) from the list and under View, select Sample Process.
+You can save that analysis as a text file and attach it to your report.

 ## Things to Try

 Sometimes there are a few things you can do to help us narrow down certain issues.
 Depending on the problem, you can try: